 - Keep your noise to a minimum.
 Noise is hard to control if you are walking through bushes or if you have to step on fall leaves that create a cracking sound, so watch what you are stepping on and do it very slowly to diminish the noise.

 - See if the bird is already scared – if it is staring at you and stopped doing whatever it was doing before, it means that the bird is on alert and might fly away any time.
-You can also tell if the bird is scared if the bird is raising its tail and pooping (especially raptors).
+You can also tell if the bird is scared if the bird is raising its tail and releasing fecal matter (especially raptors).

 - Do NOT stare at the bird while approaching it.
 Animals in general perceive direct eye contact as a threat and they will flee at their first opportunity.

 - In some cases you might be lucky enough to meet a “YASJ” (young and stupid juvenile).
 Juvenile birds are typically very curious and will let you approach them very closely.
 Even if juvenile birds allow you to come very close, still try to keep your distance.
 If you are able to fill the viewfinder with the bird, you are already too close.
-Moreover, standing too close to a bird is also problematic, because only a part of the bird will be sharp, due to a shallow depth of field, so you will then have to close down your aperture, which also means losing shutter speed.
+Moreover, standing too close to a bird is also problematic, because only a part of the bird will be sharp, due to a shallow depth of field, so you will then have to stop down your aperture, which also translates to slower shutter speed.

-Bokeh is another key factor to successful bird photography.
-In most cases, it will be hard to control the bokeh simply because the bird will not let you walk around and plan your shot, but there are a few things you can do to achieve great bokeh.
-Make sure that there is a good distance between the bird and the objects behind it.
-The greater the distance, the better the background blur (although it is more complex than that, because the distance between you and the bird and your lens focal length/lens optics all play roles in the quality of bokeh).
+Bokeh and clean backgrounds are other key factors to successful bird photography.
+In most cases, it will be hard to control the background simply because the bird will not let you walk around and plan your shot, but there are a few things you can still do to achieve good subject isolation.
+First, make sure that there is a good distance between the bird and the objects behind it.
+The greater the distance, the better the background blur (although the distance between you and the bird is actually more important).
 Some photographers set up clear benches near bird hot spots or at their houses, which works great because they can set up feeders and take clear pictures of birds with a controllable background.
 You can find similar opportunities with bird feeders at a nearby park.
 Also, shooting birds in winter (depending on your climate) generally yields better results simply because tree branches are clear and birds cannot hide behind leaves.
-For shorebirds and other water birds that do not sit on branches, the best way to achieve great bokeh is by laying on the ground/sand when the bird is out of the water.
+For shorebirds and other water birds that do not sit on branches, the best way to achieve good subject isolation is by laying on the ground/sand when the bird is out of the water.

 Here is how I recommend to photograph birds:

-- Shoot at high shutter speeds of 1/800 and above to freeze the bird.
-For birds in flight and fast-action scenes, use shutter speeds above 1/1600.
+- Shoot at high shutter speeds of 1/1000 and above to freeze the bird.
+For birds in flight and fast-action scenes, use even faster shutter speeds.
 For birds that are just sitting on benches and not being active, you can use slower shutter speeds of 1/250-1/800 and lower ISO for better image quality (a tripod or a monopod for slower shutter speeds is highly recommended).

 - Always focus on the nearest (to the viewer) eye of the bird.
 It is acceptable to have a blurred tail or other parts of the bird, but at least one eye always needs to be in focus and sharp.
 For birds in flight, focus on the bird’s head or chest – whichever provides better contrast for the camera autofocus system.

-- Choose your background carefully to achieve a smooth bokeh.
+- Choose your backgrounds carefully.
 Pictures with objects behind the bird are not as pleasant as pictures with a smooth background.